 You also can’t enter Cranium Central until you hold one card from each of the four different decks, meaning you’ll have to complete activities of all types before the game is over.

-There’s so much more to Cranium than mere quiz questions that the trivia aspect of the game starts to look a little dry compared to the whistling and clay creation portions of the evening.
+There’s so much more to the 90s board game Cranium than mere quiz questions that the trivia aspect of the game starts to look a little dry compared to the whistling and clay creation portions of the evening.
 If you’re after a questions-heavy night of quizzing, Cranium may not be the quiz board game for you – but if you’re happy with some quiz-lite gaming, there’s few games quite as colourful as Cranium.

 You know you’re in good quizzing hands when a quiz game is made by a trivia show host.
 Such is the case with Smart Ass, created by ex-Wheel-of-Fortune host Rob Elliot.